WordPress Plugins For Managing WordPress Post Revisions

 (Optimize Database after Deleting Revisions)

-This plugin is similar to the one described above.
-It not only lets you prune unnecessary page and post revisions (with the added option of keeping an ‘x’-amount of the most recent revisions) and lets you perform an easy one-click optimization routine, it also lets you perform maintenance tasks such as:
+OptimizeDatabase not only lets you remove unnecessary post and page revisions (it also lets you keep a specific number of your most recent revisions) and lets you perform a one-click optimization routine, it also lets you perform the following maintenance tasks:

 - Delete ‘expired transients’

-- Exclude selected pages/posts and tables from cleaning and optimization
+- Exclude specific posts/pages and tables from cleaning and optimization

 - And more!